rstudio/education.rstudio.com/content/blog/2020-03-16-teaching-online-on-short-notice/index.markdown

     it takes 15-30 seconds to get everyone into rooms, and in a class of forty there will be one or two who initially have problems, but it does a lot to keep everyone engaged and motivated.
+    (Zoom also supports [whiteboards][whiteboard],
+    but please don't try to use them until you're comfortable with its other features.)

 1.  *Take a break every hour,* because the basic unit of teaching is the bladder.